Meet Sarah Whaley, LCMHCA

-I'm a second-year master’s student in Clinical Mental Health Counseling at Southern New Hampshire University, completing my Practicum Experience and Internship at New Life Counseling Center, PLLC, a private group practice in Winston Salem, NC, offering individual, group, couples and family counseling, and serving a wide variety of clients from diverse backgrounds.
+Hi, I'm a graduate of the Clinical Mental Health Counseling program at Southern New Hampshire University.
+After completing my Practicum Experience and Internship at New Life Counseling Center, PLLC, I joined the team as a Licensed Clinical Mental Health Counselor Associate.
+I work under the supervision of Donna P. Dunlap, LCMHCS who is the owner at New Life Counseling Center, a private group practice in Winston Salem, NC, offering individual, group, couples and family counseling, and serving a wide variety of clients from diverse backgrounds.
 Our offices are conveniently located, have plenty of free parking and are fully handicapped accessible.
 The professional building has many different types of businesses, so your confidentiality and anonymity is enhanced.
 Our office hours are 9-6 Monday through Fridays.
 Some evening hours are available by prior arrangement.
 Telehealth services are also available for your convenience.

 My role as a therapist is to create a safe, nonjudgmental space where clients can explore challenges to help them gain insight, practice self-compassion, and make positive change.
 I believe that it is not the things that are happening to us that create negative emotions, but rather our thoughts about them.
 By integrating Rational Emotive Behavior Therapy (REBT) and Cognitive Behavior Therapy (CBT) methods, we will create a plan with action steps to help you change those thought patterns to create a happier and more fulfilling life.